agkozak/bettybolton.co.uk/privacy.md

 The [contact form](/contact/) uses [Web3Forms](https://docs.web3forms.com/getting-started/faq#id-2.-gdpr-and-privacy)
 to generate e-mail that is sent to the site owner.
-Form submissions are not stored on a server.
-The owner does not engage in mass mailing.
+Web3Forms does not store form submissions.
+Your email address will not be used for mass mailing.

 ## Cookies